-The beach is home to an eucalyptus grove that provides habitat for Monarch butterflies during their migration.
+The beach is home to a eucalyptus grove that provides a habitat for Monarch butterflies during their migration.
 Large clusters of butterflies (they adopt that formation to protect themselves from the elements) can be seen in the winter (or in nearby Lighthouse State Beach).

 Visitors can hike along the reserve using a boardwalk.

 On the other side of the beach, an intertidal zone is home to mussels, sea stars, anemones, limpets, and other sea creatures.

 One has to be careful while walking along this area.
 The surface can be slippery and the waves crash without consideration.
 More than one wave surprised me during my visit.